-Riviera River Cruises, a company that is based in the U.K. with offices in the United States, specializes in European river cruises.
-The company offers two Douro River cruise packages.
-Both feature the same itinerary for the river cruise – The Douro, Porto and Salamanca River Cruise, and one includes a few additional days in Lisbon.
+Riviera River Cruises, a company that is based in the U.K. with offices in the United States, offers two Douro River cruise packages.
+Both feature the same itinerary for the river cruise portion – The Douro, Porto and Salamanca River Cruise, and one includes a few additional days in Lisbon.
 Let’s take a look at the two packages.

 The Douro, Porto and Salamanca River Cruise

-This is an 8-day itinerary that is round trip from Porto.
-It’s a river cruise that is included in both packages and features visits to Lamego, Castelo Rodrigo, Salamanca, Régua, Vila Real and, of course, Porto.
+This is an 8-day itinerary operates round trip from Porto.
+The river cruise is included in both packages and features visits to Lamego, Castelo Rodrigo, Salamanca, Régua, Vila Real and, of course, Porto.

-Riviera Riviera Cruises has two ships operating on the Douro River – the MS Douro Elegance and the MS Douro Splendour (shown in the picture above).
+Riviera has two ships operating on the Douro River – the MS Douro Elegance and the MS Douro Splendour (shown in the picture above).
 Both vessels have cabins sizes ranging from 129 square feet to 312 square feet.
-The MS Douro Elegance made its debut in 2017, and the MS Douro Splendour will begin sailng in 2018.
+The MS Douro Elegance made its debut in 2017, and the MS Douro Splendour began sailing in 2018.

 As you begin your cruise on day one, you’ll embark on your ship in Porto and spend the first evening onboard where dinner will be served.